-- This measure is a component of the Absence of Major Morbidity domain within the composite measure, 0696 STS CABG Composite Score, that is publicly reported on the STS website.
-The developer confirmed that the calculated performance score for this measure is not publicly reported. - The discussion about Use for #0118 applies to this measure.
+This measure is a component of the Absence of Major Morbidity domain within the composite measure, 0696 STS CABG Composite Score, that is publicly reported on the STS website.
+The developer confirmed that the calculated performance score for this measure is not publicly reported. • The discussion about Use for #0118 applies to this measure.
 The Committee did not raise additional concerns.

-- This measure is related to: - o 0114 Risk-Adjusted Postoperative Renal Failure - 0115 Risk-Adjusted Surgical Re-exploration - 0118 Anti-Lipid Treatment Discharge - 0119 Risk-Adjusted Operative Mortality for CABG - o 0129 Risk-Adjusted Postoperative Prolonged Intubation (Ventilation) - o 0130 Risk-Adjusted Deep Sternal Wound Infection - o 0696 CABG Composite Score - During the post comment call on May 8, 2019 the Committee will discuss related and/or competing measures.
+- This measure is related to: - o 0114 Risk-Adjusted Postoperative Renal Failure - o 0115 Risk-Adjusted Surgical Re-exploration - o 0118 Anti-Lipid Treatment Discharge - o 0119 Risk-Adjusted Operative Mortality for CABG - 0129 Risk-Adjusted Postoperative Prolonged Intubation (Ventilation) - o 0130 Risk-Adjusted Deep Sternal Wound Infection - o 0696 CABG Composite Score - The Committee agreed the related measures add value that outweigh any concern regarding interpretability or burden of data collection.